QianrXU/Study-Planner/README.md

 * ListMajors
 * Title
 * Faculty
-* Availability (describes the availability of the course - e.g., may not be available in 2022)
+* Availability (describes the availability of the course - e.g., a course may not be available in 2022)

-Attributes we wish to incorporate in Sprint 3 includes:
-* IntakePeriods - this attribute describes whether a course is available at the beginning of a year, mid-year, or both (to filter the 'select starting year/semester' dropdown)
+* IntakePeriods describes whether a course is available at the beginning of a year, mid-year, or both - these values are used to filter the 'Select starting year/semester' dropdown)
-* StandardFullTimeCompletion - this attribute desribes the standard in years of how long a course is to take to a student to be completed (will determine which grid/database is used on the 'select units' page)

 ### Unit list.csv
-The *Unit list.csv* file is an amalgamation of three active unit sequence csv files for three Master degrees (12520 Master of Translation Studies, 62510 Master of Information Technology and 62550 Master of Professional Engineering).
-These three files were processed by *join_individual_unit_lists.py* - a program which concatenates and groups units by unit code and exports the result to a new .csv file, *Unit list.csv*.
-All four files are found in the subfolder *static* > *unit data files*.
+The *Unit list.csv* file is an amalgamation of eight active unit sequence csv files for various degrees.
+These files were processed by *join_individual_unit_lists.py* - a program which concatenates and groups units by unit code and exports the result to a new .csv file, *Unit list.csv*.
+All files are found in the subfolder *static* > *unit data files*.

-Attributes used up to the end of Sprint 2 includes:
+Attributes used includes:
 * Code
 * Title
 * Availabilities (describes the availability of the unit, e.g., Semester 1 only)

-Attributes we wish to incorporate in Sprint 3 includes:
-* Status (whether the unit is available in 2022 or not)
 * Content (short description of the unit)
 * Outcomes (short description of the outcomes of the unit)
 * Corequisites (describes if there are any co-requisites to the unit)